-Few legends’ validities have been as vehemently insisted upon as that of the Chupacabra, famed enemy of livestock all across the Americas.
-Particularly goats, for whom its bloodlust gave it its name.
+Few legends’ validities have been as vehemently insisted upon as that of the chupacabra, the famed enemy of livestock of the Americas.

-A blood-sucking creature usually the size of a small bear, sometimes with a tail, always covered in scaly skin, and a row of spines down its back, the Chupacabra has been a staple in Puerto Rican folklore for decades, since the first goat was found drained of its blood.
-While the explanation for the goat’s death could have been anything, there were those who wondered if the Chupacabra had, at last, crawled out of the pages of folklore, and onto their island.
+A blood-sucking creature allegedly the size of a small bear, sometimes with a tail, often covered in scaly skin, and with a row of spines down its back, the chupacabra has been a staple in Puerto Rican folklore for decades.

 As soon as the word of the Puerto Rican farm animals broke, farmers in other countries began complaining of their own attacks.
-Animals from Mexico, Argentina, Chile, Colombia, and the United States were all dying the same gruesome deaths, seemingly with no explanation.
+Animals in Mexico, Argentina, Chile, Colombia, and the United States were all dying similarly gruesome deaths, seemingly with no explanation.

-Before long, word of the creature reached Benjamin Radford, an American writer, and skeptic of chupacabra tall tales.
-Over the next five years, Radford would make it his life’s work to either track down a living specimen or debunk the legend of the Chupacabra once and for all.
+Before long, word of the chupacabra reached Benjamin Radford, an American writer and general skeptic of chupacabra tall tales.
+Over the next five years, Radford would make it his life’s work to either track down a living specimen or debunk the legend of the chupacabra once and for all.

 His years-long journey took him through forests and farmland across South America and the southwestern United States until he finally found what he was looking for – someone who had actually seen a chupacabra up close and personal.

-Her name was Madelyne Tolentino, and she’d seen the chupacabra through a window.
-Her description is responsible for the description that remains the most common.
+Her name was Madelyne Tolentino, and she’d seen the chupacabra through a window at her home in Canóvanas, a town east of San Juan, in 1995.
 A bipedal creature with black eyes, reptilian skin, and spines down its back, she claimed, was responsible for the animal attacks that were becoming so commonplace in the country.
 She said it hopped like a kangaroo and reeked of sulphur.

-Other people that Radford tracked down who claimed to have seen the chupacabra themselves corroborated her description, though some insisted it walked on four legs instead of two, and the presence of a tail was never firmly agreed upon.
+Other people that Radford tracked down who claimed to have seen the chupacabra themselves corroborated her description, though some insisted the animal walked on four legs instead of two.
+Some said it had a tail, while others disagreed.

-Soon, another version of the chupacabra, either a distant relative or an evolution, began to emerge, one that was much easier to believe.
+Soon another version of the chupacabra — either a distant relative or an evolution — began to emerge.
+This version was much easier to believe.
 In place of the reptilian scales covering its body, this new chupacabra had smooth, hairless skin.
 It walked on four legs and definitely had a tail.
 It almost looked like a dog.

-But, locals say, every now and then a goat will go missing and the town will be buzzing with those who claim to have seen the legendary chupacabra stalking its prey once again.
+Still, every now and then a goat in Puerto Rico will go missing and the town will be buzzing with those who claim to have seen the legendary chupacabra stalking its prey once again.